Muirfield/pocketmine-plugins/GrabBag/README.md

 * shield [up|down] - Protect a player
 * servicemode [on|off] - enter maintenance mode
 * opms [msg] - send op only chat messages
+* entities - manage entities
+* mute/unmute [player] - mute players
+* freeze/thaw [player] - freeze players
 * !! - repeat command with changes
-* entities - manage entities

 Documentation
 -------------

-This plugin collects a number of commands and listener plugins that I find useful and wanted to have in a single plugin rather through multiple ones.
+This plugin collects a number of commands and listener plugins that I find useful and wanted t o have in a single plugin rather through multiple ones.
 The available commands and listener modules can be configured.
 This allows this plugin to co-exist peacefully with other plugins.